-Commodity prices remained volatile, with global and domestic uncertainty having a continued presence.
-Import restrictions to the Chinese market imposed by the Chinese government continued to adversely affect worldwide prices for recycled commodities.
-Prices remained below historic norms during the fiscal year.
+Commodity prices remain volatile, with global and domestic uncertainty having a continued presence.
+Import restrictions to the Chinese market imposed by the Chinese government continue to adversely affect worldwide prices for recycled commodities.
+The COVID-19 pandemic also plays a role in price volatility.
+Prices remained below historic norms during the fiscal year, and that is expected to continue into fiscal year 2021.